-As an option an additional tank with a capacity of 36 litres and may be fitted on the right hand side.
-In this case a crossover line connects both to ensure equal level.
-In order to topoff tanks it is recommended to fill-up slowly and to allow flow levels to balance-out as the cross-over flow rate is limited.
+In case of two fuel tanks installed, a crossover line connects both to ensure equal level.
+In order to top-off tanks it is recommended to fill both tanks sequentially as the cross-over flow rate is limited.

-Both tanks are ventilated by a ventilation line above the tanks into the rear of the mast.
 Fuel hoses are made of fabric-reinforced rubber.